Collection Close-up

 Here we will spotlight a wide variety of items in our historical collection, from the mundane to the extravagant.
 We believe each object shapes our understanding of what it was like to live in the Piedmont of North Carolina during the Victorian Era.

-Christmas Cards
+Körner Family Christmas Cards

-In 1915, the Hall Brothers Company, who later changed their name to Hallmark, printed the first 4 X 6 folded cards that were then inserted into an envelope.
-Americans found they wanted to write more than what the postcard style Christmas cards allowed.
-As a result, the Hall Brothers created the “Christmas letters,” or as we consider them, greeting cards, as well as modern gift-wrapping paper.
+In 1915, the Hall Brothers Company, which later changed its name to Hallmark, printed the first 4 X 6 folded cards inserted into an envelope.
+This gave people more space (and privacy) to write than traditional postcard style Christmas cards.
+These became the first “greeting cards” as we know them as today.

 Witches’ Corner